rcsb/mmtf/spec.md

 ### Dictionary encoding

-For dictionary encoding a `List` is created to store index-value pairs.
-The indices as references to the values can then be used instead of repeating the values over and over again.
-Lists of indices can afterwards be compressed with delta and run-length encoding.
+For dictionary encoding an `Array` is created to store values.
+Indices as references to the values can then be used instead of repeating the values over and over again.
+Arrays of indices can afterwards be compressed with delta and run-length encoding.

 *Example*: